koenderks/aRtsy/cran-comments.md

-## aRtsy version 0.1.4
+## aRtsy version 0.1.5
-This is a submission for aRtsy version 0.1.4.
+This is a submission for aRtsy version 0.1.5.
 In this version I have:

-* Added a new function.
+* Added three new functions.

 ## Test environments
 * Windows install, (on github actions) R release